September 11 attacks: Domestic reactions

-Following the attacks, President George W. Bush's approval rating soared to 90%.
-On September 20, 2001, he addressed the nation and a joint session of Congress regarding the events of September 11 and the subsequent nine days of rescue and recovery efforts, and described his intended response to the attacks.
-New York City mayor Rudy Giuliani's highly visible role won him high praise in New York and nationally.
+Following the attacks, Bush's approval rating increased to 90%.
+On September 20, he addressed the nation and a joint session of Congress regarding the events, the rescue and recovery efforts, and his intended response to the attacks.
+New York City mayor Rudy Giuliani's highly visible role resulted in praise in New York and nationally.

-Many relief funds were immediately set up to assist the attacks' victims, with the task of providing financial assistance to the survivors of the attacks and to the victims' families.
-By the deadline for victims' compensation on September 11, 2003, 2,833 applications had been received from the families of those who were killed.
+Many relief funds were immediately set up to provide financial assistance to the survivors of the attacks and the victims' families.
+By the deadline for victims' compensation on September 11, 2003, 2,833 applications had been received from the families of those killed.

 Contingency plans for the continuity of government and the evacuation of leaders were implemented soon after the attacks.
 Congress was not told that the United States had been under a continuity of government status until February 2002.

-In the largest restructuring of the U.S. government in contemporary history, the United States enacted the Homeland Security Act of 2002, creating the Department of Homeland Security.
+In the largest restructuring of the U.S. government in contemporary history, the United States enacted the Homeland Security Act of 2002, creating the U.S. Department of Homeland Security.
 Congress also passed the USA PATRIOT Act, saying it would help detect and prosecute terrorism and other crimes.
 Civil liberties groups have criticized the PATRIOT Act, saying it allows law enforcement to invade citizens' privacy and that it eliminates judicial oversight of law enforcement and domestic intelligence.

-In an effort to effectively combat future acts of terrorism, the National Security Agency (NSA) was given broad powers.
-NSA commenced warrantless surveillance of telecommunications, which was sometimes criticized since it permitted the agency "to eavesdrop on telephone and e-mail communications between the United States and people overseas without a warrant".
-In response to requests by various intelligence agencies, the United States Foreign Intelligence Surveillance Court permitted an expansion of powers by the U.S. government in seeking, obtaining, and sharing information on U.S. citizens as well as non-U.S. people from around the world.
+To effectively combat future acts of terrorism, the National Security Agency (NSA) was given broad powers.
+The NSA commenced warrantless surveillance of telecommunications, which was sometimes criticized as permitting the agency "to eavesdrop on telephone and e-mail communications between the United States and people overseas without a warrant".
+In response to requests by intelligence agencies, the United States Foreign Intelligence Surveillance Court permitted an expansion of powers by the U.S. government in seeking, obtaining, and sharing information on U.S. citizens as well as non-Americans around the world.